 Don’t make up Schiit.
 We also don’t speculate on whether or not our products will help you achieve transcendant sound in your system.
 If you ask us a question like, “Hey, I gotta Craphound CD-2.
 Will Bifrost transport me to the heights of audiophile delight?” you’re gonna get an answer that sounds like, “Well, it depends on your system, and we really haven’t heard the Craphound, so we really can’t say.
 Sorry we can’t be more helpful.”

 Admit our Schiit can stink.
-Hook up a Valhalla to some LCD-2s, and you’re not in for a very good day.
+Hook up a Valhalla 2 to some HE-6s, and you’re not in for a very good day.
 Ask us what amp is best for your headphones, and we’ll tell you what we know based on experience, regardless of the cost of the product.
-We’ve had a ton of people asking about Lyr who we’ve redirected to Asgard.
+We’ve had a ton of people asking about Lyr 2 who we’ve redirected to Magni 2.
 We’re not here to sell everyone on our top of the line products, regardless of application.

 Tell people they don’t need no Schiit.
 We also get a lot of people asking about our products for $80 and $100 headphones.
 Guys (and girls), you should be spending most of your budget on transducers (that is, headphones), then looking at amps and DACs if necessary.
 The transducer will have the biggest effect on your system’s sound.
 Our amps won’t turn an $80 Sennheiser into a $1000 Audeze.
 Nobody’s amps will.